chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 ![Sapper and Svelte Basic List](/assets/img/blog/sapper-svelte-basic-list.jpg)

-## Making our card
+### Making our card

-We could of course add our markup and styling here but the component could become easily bloated so we can break it out into smaller components.
+We could of course add our markup and styling here but the component could become easily bloated so let's break it out into smaller components.

 Seeing as this is a list of todos, let's make it look like one.
-Import your `Card.svelte` component to the `Listings.svelte` and pass through the todo data, like this:
+Import your `Card.svelte` component to the `Listings.svelte` and pass through the todo data like this:

 ```html
 <script>